makerdao/mips/MIP12/MIP12c2-Subproposal-Template.md

 Author(s):
 Contributors:
 Status:
-Date Proposed: yyyy-mm-dd
+Date Proposed: <yyyy-mm-dd>
-Date ratified: yyyy-mm-dd
+Date ratified: <yyyy-mm-dd>
 ```

 ## Specification

 ### Summary

 - A short description of the proposed improvement.

 ### Proposal Details
 - The three required deliverables

 ### Motivation

 - Explanation as to why the sub proposal is necessary.

 ### Relevant Information:

-    - Links to evidence further backing the motivation behind the proposal for adding n**ew Risk Parameters, Oracle, or Collateral Adapter**
+- Links to evidence further backing the motivation behind the proposal for adding new Risk Parameters, Oracle, or Collateral Adapter.